hitchnsmile/gohunting/README.md

 ## Overview
-A simple API wrapper for [Email Hunter](https://emailhunter.co), in Golang.
+A simple API wrapper for [Email Hunter](https://emailhunter.co), in Go.

 ## License
 gohunting is available for use under The MIT License.